top of page

 mika-baumeister-LaqL8nxiacc-unsplash (1).jpg

-If you're a current Wordstorm member or are considering joining, and you’re passionate about supporting the literary community in British Columbia, now is the time to step forward and bring your energy and voice to Wordstorm’s board of directors.
+If you're a current Wordstorm member or are considering joining, now is the time to step forward and bring your energy and voice to Wordstorm’s board of directors before the dissolution process begins.
+All executive roles must be filled (see below for descriptions).

 Board directors can reside anywhere in B.C. and all board meetings are held virtually.
 Wordstorm maintains directors and officers liability insurance (all board directors are covered by the policy).